graciaskas/app.zeslap.com/README.md

-# ZeSlap User Management Software
+# ZeSlap Platforms Management Software

-This is the official web application to manage all zeslap users and services.
+This is the official application to manage all services.

+## Technologies used

+- React.js
+- Tailwind.css
+- Axios

+## Plugins

+---

+- CKEditor

 ## Start the application